jgaa/mysqlpool-cpp/README.md

 ## Features
  - Dynamic number of connections in the pool.
 You specify the minimum and maximum number of connections, and the idle time before a connection is closed.
  - Semi automatic error handling, where recoverable errors can be retried automatically.
-If you use this, `co_await pool.exec(...)` will return when the query finally succeeds, or the retry count reach a configurable threshold.
+If you use this, `co_await pool.exec(...)` will return when the query finally succeeds, or throw an exception if the retry count reach a configurable threshold.
  - Requests are queued if all the available connections are in use.
 The pool will open more connections in the background up to the limit.
- - The high level `exec` method handles connection allocation,
+ - The high level `exec` method handles connection allocation, per request options, error handling and reporting and data binding.
  - All SQL queries can be logged, include the arguments to prepared statements.
  - Time Zone can be specified for a query.
 The pool will then ensure that the connection used for that request use the specified time zone.
 Useful for servers that handle